Oigen cast iron (history, how to use, care for your cast-iron)

 Palma teapot

-This Nanbu iron kettle was designed by Jasper Morrison, who is a renowned English designer.
+Jasper Morrison, a renowned English designer, designed this Nanbu iron kettle.
 The design for this particular teapot has both style and practicality in mind.

 The lid has a simple yet stylish knob.
 It’s a modern take on the traditional Japanese teapot.
 However, the Palmer teapot is not cheap and is out of my price bracket.
 But its design is beautiful, and owners can proudly display this kettle when not in use.
 It would look terrific in both modern and traditional kitchens.
 It’s available on Amazon if you want to check it out (affiliate link).